RF Engines

 RF Engines Limited of Newport, Isle of Wight, UK was founded in 1999.
-RF Engines (RFEL) develops (and patents as appropriate) products based on high performance, state-of-the-art, digital signal processing techniques that enable fast moving events or fleeting, hopping signals occurring in the radio spectrum to be identified and acquired in real-time for subsequent analysis.
-These IP (Intellectual Property) cores are then incorporated into an increasing number of RFEL's own products as well as their customers' products by implementing them into FPGAs (field-programmable gate arrays) mainly from Xilinx and Altera.
+RF Engines (RFEL) develops products based on high performance, digital signal processing techniques that enable fast moving events or fleeting, hopping signals occurring in the radio spectrum to be identified and acquired in real-time for subsequent analysis.

 RFEL's products have a variety of applications, including in the design of efficient wireless communication (satellite and terrestrial) networks, test and measurement instrumentation, homeland security surveillance systems, bespoke wideband receivers/transceivers and in systems to detect signals from fast moving missiles or other military threats.